BY: Janine Mitchell

 It may be relaxation, meditation, exercise, anything to get you off the hamster wheel of circular thinking.
 Perhaps notice how you are thinking and feeling moment to moment and let whatever it is go.
 It is really about getting past the conscious mind, into our subconscious, our operating system if you will.
 This is truly where change then takes place.
 This may be more easy that you might think as we are in and out of our subconscious mind all day.
 Just remember a state of relaxation is difficult to access when we are in high alert, as I explained above.

-If you want to know more about how change can be made, and often much easier than you might think, don’t hesitate to get in touch via the contact form below.
+If you want to know more about how change can be made, and often much easier than you might think, don’t hesitate to get in touch.